Accelerated Aging Calculator

 How It Works: The Arrhenius Equation

-- Test duration (days): How long the product is exposed to accelerated conditions.
+- Test duration (days): Period during which the product is subjected to the accelerated environment.

 Step 2: Define Activation Energy